nutanix/karbon-platform-services/how_to/cicd/gitlab/README.md

 ### Build

-The following is a job configured to build the cat-dog application.
+The following is a job configured to build the cat-dog image.
 ```yaml
 docker build:
   image: $DOCKER_RUNNER